Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-67-resurgence.md

 "Hello, Verintulvi.
 My name is Brother Yemaaral.
 I’m sure the last few days have been very confusing."

 Verin just gave him a weary blink.
-Without a good night’s sleep in the last… however long… his mind was just a fog.
+Without a good night’s sleep in the last... however long... his mind was just a fog.

 "Well, I’d like to improve things a bit.
 In order to do that, I need to establish some trust.
 Can we do that?"